BeteabAdmassu/Railway-ticketing-system/README.md

       1.10	Communication Plan
   ## 2	System Analysis

-      2.1	[Detail overview of the existing system]
-      2.2	Requirements Determination
+      2.1	Requirements Determination
 The requirement determination process for Railway Reservation System involves collecting information from different sources to determine the functional and non-functional requirements of the system.
 Sources of information relevant to the system include customer feedback, interviews with stakeholders, existing documentation, industry standards, and market research.
 Additionally, the requirements can also be determined based on the data requirements of the organization and the business objectives.

-      2.2.1	Functional requirements
+      2.1.1	Functional requirements
 The functional requirements of a Railway Reservation System include the ability to book tickets, save transactions, generate transaction report to management, add additional trips and edit existing ones.
 Additionally, the system should also be able to generate reports, process payments, and provide customer support.
 Other requirements include the ability to handle multiple currencies, generate invoices, and provide integration with other systems.

-      2.2.2	Non-functional requirements
+      2.1.2	Non-functional requirements
 The non-functional requirements of a Railway Reservation System include security, scalability, reliability, maintainability, availability, and usability.
 Security requirements should ensure that information is securely stored and that customer data is protected from unauthorized access.
 Scalability requirements should ensure that the system is able to handle an increasing number of users and transactions.
 Reliability requirements should ensure that the system is able to handle large amounts of data and transactions without failure.
 Maintainability requirements should ensure that the system is easily maintainable and can be upgraded with minimal disruption.
 Availability requirements should ensure that the system is accessible to customers at all times.
 Finally, usability requirements should ensure that the system is easy to use for customers.

-    2.3	Requirements Structuring
+    2.2	Requirements Structuring
-      2.3.1	Process modeling using DFD (describe your entire DFD, starting from Context Diagram all the way down to the Primitive DFD)
+      2.2.1	Process modeling using DFD (describe your entire DFD, starting from Context Diagram all the way down to the Primitive DFD)
  ## Zero-Level diagram
 This is the Zero Level DFD of Railway Reservation System, where we have eloborated the high level process of Railway Reservation.
 It's a basic overview of the whole Railway Reservation System or process being analyzed or modeled.
 This diagram shows the interaction of the system with the customers, the adminstrators and payment service providers